 Before we delve into the inner workings of LPEG, let me first give some motivation as to why we would like to build parsers using PEG.
 Imagine trying to verify that input has a certain format, e.g. a date in the form day-month-year: 09-08-2019.
-One approach might be to split the input at the hyphens and verify that each field only contains numbers, which is simple enough to implement using TEX macro code.
+One approach could be to split the input at the hyphens and verify that each field only contains numbers, which is simple enough to implement using T_EX macro code.
 However, the task quickly becomes more complicated when further requirements come into play.
-Only because something is made up of three groups of numbers doesn't make it a valid date.
-In situations like these, regular expressions (regex) sound like a good solution and in fact, the regex to parse a "valid" date looks faily innocent.
+Merely because something is made up of three groups of numbers doesn't make it a valid date.
+In situations like these, regular expressions (regex) sound like a good solution and in fact, the regex to parse a "valid" date looks fairly innocent:

 I put "valid" in quotation marks, because obviously this regex misses several cases, such as different number of days in different months or leap years.
-I encourage the reader to look up a regular expression which covers these special cases, to get an impression as to how quickly regex gets out of hand.
-To top it off, neither a pure TeX solution nor regex implementations in TEX are fully expandable which is often desirable.
+I encourage the reader to look up a regular expression which covers these special cases, to get an impression as to how quickly the regex gets out of hand.
+Furthermore, neither a pure T_EX solution nor regex implementations in T_FX are fully expandable, which is often desirable.
 Maybe they can be made fully expandable but not without tremendous effort.